 The first thing to keep in mind if you menstrual cup hurts when you’re inserting it is that it should be wet.
 A dry menstrual cup, particularly if you’re inserting your cup before your period “just in case” can be quite painful!

 You should always wet your cup with water.
 This is the preferred option, and most people like to use warm water because a cold cup can sometimes not feel so nice.
+However, to get a good grip, it can be helpful if your fingers are dry.

 The second option is to use a water-based lubricant.
 But, this can be expensive, cause some vaginal irritation and possibly damage your menstrual cup.